 1) Experiential learning as an ITSM learning model

 Let me ask “How do we best learn?”
 The answer, “From experience.”
-Therefore, experiential learning aims to create an environment or setting where students can learn “by experience.”
+Therefore, experiential learning is an ITSM learning model that aims to create an environment or setting where students can learn “by experience.”
 Where trainers create exercises and/or tell stories to visualize and have their students be aware and focus on what they “feel” as they go through the exercise.

 During the exercise or while visualizing the story, the instructor leads the students and helps them recognize, document, and understand what they are feeling, what is coming into their mind for that particular situation.
 In addition to recognizing and understanding the “why.”
 The key to success is for the curriculum to be exercise-based, facilitating a series of exercises built upon the previous exercise.